ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

         import "@openzeppelin/contracts/access/Ownable.sol";
         import "./ERC20.sol";
         import "./libraries/SkywalkerFungibleHelper.sol";
-        import "./interfaces/IOmniverseFungible.sol";
+        import "./interfaces/IERCOmniverseFungible.sol";

         /**
-        * @dev Implementation of the {IOmniverseFungible} interface */ contract SkywalkerFungible is ERC20, Ownable, IOmniverseFungible {
+        * @notice Implementation of the {IERCOmniverseFungible} interface */ contract SkywalkerFungible is ERC20, Ownable, IERCOmniverseFungible {
             uint8 constant TRANSFER = 0;
             uint8 constant MINT = 1;
             uint8 constant BURN = 2;

-            /** @dev Used to index a delayed transaction
+            /** @notice Used to index a delayed transaction
             * sender: The account which sent the transaction
             * nonce: The nonce of the delayed transaction */